The content for this blog post is brought to you by Andrea Davis – Kronos product manager and Workforce Central expert.

 As you can tell, there’s more to the story here.
 This post is the first in our new Workforce Scheduler blog series – content courtesy of Andrea!
 Look for the articles on each of these key advanced scheduling features over the next few months.

-To join the conversion around Workforce Scheduler now, connect with other Kronos experts as well as peer scheduling users in the Workforce Scheduler group in the Kronos Community.
+To join the conversion around Workforce Scheduler now, connect with other Kronos experts as well as peer scheduling users in the Workforce Central group in the Kronos Community.